zukunft/zukunft.com/docs/code_functions_all.md

         \-- figure_list - create an SQL statement to retrieve a list of phrase objects by the id from the database
     \-- 4
         \-- db_cache - create an SQL statement to retrieve a batch db_cache by id from the database
+        \-- sandbox_value_list - set the SQL query parameters to load a list of values or results
     \-- 1
         \-- db_object - parent function to create the common part of an SQL statement for group, value and result tables
         \-- db_object_key - parent function to create the common part of an SQL statement for group,